 Zenith Data Systems, Buffalo Grove, IL & St Joseph, MI

 UNIX specialist in a network marketing group to help sell Zenith PCs in LAN environments.
-Helped create a network demonstration lab with all current network technologies including UNIX, MS Lan-Manager, Banyan Vines and Novell Netware.
+Helped create a network demonstration lab with all current network technologies.
 Created client configurations to allow PCs to access multiple server types simultaneously.
-Configured and supported a similar network which we brought to several trade shows.
-Maintained a NetNews and Email server for the whole company.
+Configured and supported a similar network for trade shows.

 1985 - 1988 Systems Engineering Consultant